Need help finding the right funding source for your community's water project or program?

 State Water-quality Assistance Grant (SWAG)

-Annually, the state Legislature provides approximately $5 million in Water Quality Restoration Grant funding for the implementation of best management practices designed to reduce pollutant loads to impaired waters from urban stormwater discharges.
+Annually, the state Legislature provides approximately $5 million in Water Quality Assistance Grant funding for the implementation of best management practices designed to reduce pollutant loads to waters not meeting water quality standards from urban stormwater discharges.

 The following Florida entities: local governments and water management districts.